Introduction

 MolecularData

 objects can contain data for several isotopes.
-However, we are often interested in creating a spin system for a given nuclei only.
+However, we are often interested in creating a spin system for a given nucleus only.
 For example, if we want to simulate a 1H-NMR spectrum but we also have 13C-NMR parameters in our data, it is possible either to select only 1H using keep_nuclei(isotopes=["1H"])

 or to drop 13C using drop_nuclei(isotopes=["13C"])